ratpack/ratpack/RELEASING.md

     1. Create an account [for oss.sonatype.org](https://issues.sonatype.org/secure/Signup!default.jspa)
     1. Add a comment to [this JIRA ticket](https://issues.sonatype.org/browse/OSSRH-8283) with your new account, asking for permission to publish to `io.ratpack`.
 1. Bintray credentials/config
-    1. Lazybones templates are published to Bintray using your Bintray account.
-You need to be a member of the Ratpack organization with permission to publish to the Lazybones repo.
     1. You also need Bintray credentials to publish to the Gradle Plugin Portal repo.
 You need to be a member of the Ratpack organization with permission to publish to the gradle-plugins-meta repo.
     1. Create a gradle.properties file in the root of the Ratpack project and add properties for `ratpackBintrayUser` and `ratpackBintrayApiKey` with your Bintray details.
 This file does not get committed.
 1. Gradle Plugin Portal config